Kedhareswer/MLGeneFunction/README.md

 ![GitHub stars](https://img.shields.io/github/stars/Kedhareswer/MLGeneFunction?style=social&color=black) ![GitHub forks](https://img.shields.io/github/forks/Kedhareswer/MLGeneFunction?style=social&color=black) ![GitHub issues](https://img.shields.io/github/issues/Kedhareswer/MLGeneFunction?color=black) ![GitHub license](https://img.shields.io/github/license/Kedhareswer/MLGeneFunction?color=black)

+Copyright (c) 2025 Kedhareswer

+This repository is made publicly visible for informational and research purposes only.
+You are NOT permitted to download, clone, pull, or use any content from this repository without prior, explicit, written permission from the repository owner.

+To request access or permission, please contact Kedhareswer via GitHub or the contact information provided in this repository.

+All unauthorized copying, distribution, or use is strictly prohibited.

 ## 🏆 Highlights
 ✨ **Multiple Sketch Styles** – Pencil, charcoal, or a detailed sketch
 ✨ **Customizable Parameters** – Adjust line strength, detail level, and shading intensity